rahulusare/Elevator-System/README.md

 # 🚪 Elevator System (Java Console Project)

 A simple console-based **elevator simulation system** built using Java and Maven.
-This project demonstrates how a single elevator can handle user floor requests in real time, including direction-based logic (up/down), door operations, and queue management.
+This project demonstrates how a single elevator can handle user floor requests in real time, including direction-based logic (up/down), door operations, and queue management, sound system.

 ---